stbnrivas/dataModels/specs/guidelines.md

 ## Some of the most used attributes

-In case of doubt check other existing models!
+In case of doubt check the existing data models!

 -   `name`
 -   `alternateName`